 This epic day of giving, created by the 92nd Street Y, now managed by GivingTuesday.org, has followed Black Friday and Cyber Monday in the U.S since 2012, and only continues to grow in reach and influence.
 What sets Giving Tuesday apart is that the sector is trying to build a new unselfish social habit, which means it will take more nonprofit and company participation to compete with the existing holiday corporate messaging.

 Learn how it all started while you read this

-In 2018, Giving Tuesday crossed the $1 billion mark, raising over $380 million on the day .
-Whole Whale analysts will be creating an estimate in the fall — read more about this and other facts about #GivingTuesday.
+In 2018, Giving Tuesday crossed the $1 billion mark, raising over $400 million on the day for the first time.
+Every year, Whole Whale puts out a prediction about the total amount that will be raised — read more about this and other facts about #GivingTuesday.

 There are tons of #GivingTuesday guides, playbooks, toolkits, examples and stories so we decided to try to summarize some of the best Giving Tuesday ideas we’ve seen as well as adding our own.

 .5 Collective Giving Strategy

 What if your organization didn’t raise money for yourself but instead approached the day of giving as a day of abundance and promoted other organizations working in the field?
 Listen to how this may work and actually benefit you more in the long run:

 1. Join #GivingTuesday.